mkandes/batch-computing/NOHUP.md

-When managing processes on a shared, multi-user system, it's always good practice to also control the priority of your processes as all systems have a limited amount of compute resources available at any given time. [`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) is the command that allows you to assign and execute a program with a relative CPU priority.
-A *niceness* of **-20** is the highest priority that can be assigned to a process, while **19** is the lowest.
-Note, however, only the `root` user can set the nice value from -20 to 19.
-Regular users can only set nice values between 0 and 19.
-The default value is **0**.
+When managing processes on a shared, multi-user system, it's always good practice to also control the priority of your processes as all systems have a limited amount of compute resources available at any given time.

+[`nice`](https://en.wikipedia.org/wiki/Nice_(Unix)) is the command that allows you to assign and execute a program with a relative CPU priority, which affects how the process is
+***[scheduled](https://en.wikipedia.org/wiki/Scheduling_(computing))*** by the operating system.
+A *niceness* of -20 is the highest priority value that can be assigned to a process, while 19 is the lowest.
+Note, however, only the `root` user can set the nice values from -20 to 19.
+Regular users can only use nice values between 0 and 19.
+The default value is 0.

 *Command*